Loseyy7/Path-Planning-for-ASVs-in-Complex-Environments/README.md

 python3 planner_replan.py
 ```

-## Demo videos can be found on YouTube.
+## Demo videos can be found on YouTube
   A*: https://youtu.be/KpTtjEfi-70

   RRT*: https://youtu.be/cR-bUWz6gMA